 I bought a mandoline recently and am now embarrassed that I ever tried making chips or crisps without one.
 Although dangerous to fingers, this is made up for by the fact that it slices each vegetable in seconds.
 Really, seconds.
-I've been having a great time all week slicing veggies into colourful wafers and ribbons and making root vegetable chips, so expect to see more of these in my recipes!
+I've been having a great time all week slicing veggies into colourful wafers and ribbons, so expect to see more of these in my recipes!

 But for now, let me share a simple recipe for these Hot & Colourful Root Vegetable Chips.
 There is something so satisfying about making your own chips.
 Not only can you cut down on a lot of the salt and fat in store-bought ones, but you can really experiment with the flavours.
 Cayenne pepper and chilli combine here to add spice, offset by the naturally sweet flavour of the veggies.